nrwl/nx/docs/shared/concepts/customizing-inputs.md

 ## Scenario 2: Generated Documentation Site

-Lets say you have a repo with two projects, a `docs-site` app that contains all the code for rendering a documentation site and a `content` library that contains markdown files that are used as the content of the site.
+Let's say you have a repo with two projects, a `docs-site` app that contains all the code for rendering a documentation site and a `content` library that contains markdown files that are used as the content of the site.

 The `content` library has a node script `.ts` file that is used to check through the markdown files for internal broken links.
 The `test` target looks like this: